JHU-PL-Lab/www-fpse/lecture/more-modules.md

 * `sexp` generates S-expression printable representations of types which is handy for displaying data internals
  - S-expressions are a general data format like JSON or XML, in fact they are the first such format
-* For some reason the `Core` libraries make heavy use of S-expressions instead of JSON - a mistake really.
-* It is not too hard to read S-expressions after a bit of staring

 ```ocaml
 # type nucleotide = A | C | G | T [@@deriving equal, sexp];;